Discrete Fourier transform: Eigenvalues and eigenvectors

-Two other simple closed-form analytical eigenvectors for special DFT period N were found (Kong, 2008):
+Several other simple closed-form analytical eigenvectors for special DFT period N were found (Kong, 2008 and Casper-Yakimov, 2024):

 For DFT period N = 2L + 1 = 4K + 1, where K is an integer, the following is an eigenvector of DFT:

-For DFT period N = 2L = 4K, where K is an integer, the following is an eigenvector of DFT:
+For DFT period N = 2L = 4K, where K is an integer, the following are eigenvectors of DFT:

+For DFT period N = 4K - 1, where K is an integer, the following are eigenvectors of DFT:

 The choice of eigenvectors of the DFT matrix has become important in recent years in order to define a discrete analogue of the fractional Fourier transform—the DFT matrix can be taken to fractional powers by exponentiating the eigenvalues (e.g., Rubio and Santhanam, 2005).
 For the continuous Fourier transform, the natural orthogonal eigenfunctions are the Hermite functions, so various discrete analogues of these have been employed as the eigenvectors of the DFT, such as the Kravchuk polynomials (Atakishiyev and Wolf, 1997).
 The "best" choice of eigenvectors to define a fractional discrete Fourier transform remains an open question, however.